 If you are experiencing mania or hypomania, you will normally be offered one of these antipsychotics:

 If you experience mania or hypomania, as part of a mood disorder, you may also be offered mood stabilisers.
 These include:

 Your doctor or healthcare team should review any other medication you’re taking when you develop hypomania or mania.
 If you’re taking lithium, they should check your plasma levels.

 "Lithium helps [me cope] and I just have to keep reminding myself that whichever feeling I’m going through won't last forever."

 If you experience hypomania or mania regularly, and it has a significant impact on your ability to carry out daily activities, you may be referred for community-based support.

 This could include:

-If you start to feel very unwell, or if an episode of mania is lasting for a long time and your regular treatment isn't working, you may need to access crisis services to help you get through it.
+If you start to feel very unwell, or if an episode of mania is lasting for a long time and your regular treatment isn't working, you may need to access crisis services .
 This may include: